Skip to content

 In Autonomous Driving

-For autonomous vehicles, video segmentation is essential for real-time decision-making.
+For autonomous vehicles, video segmentation is necessary for real-time decision-making.
 It helps the vehicle’s AI system recognize and interpret road signs, pedestrians, and other vehicles quickly and accurately.
 This segmentation allows the vehicle to navigate safely and make timely decisions based on its surroundings.

 Introduction to SAM 2